petretiandrea/home-assistant-tapo-p100/README.md

 ### Tapo protocol

-Tapo is updating it's devices with a new firmware which use a new protocol called KLAP.
+Tapo is updating its devices with a new firmware which use a new protocol called KLAP.
 This integration support it's but if you running older version your devices maybe cannot works.
 So please keep this integration up to date by using HACS!

 ### Local Integration